tapsellorg/TapsellDocument/src/jekyll/docs/plus-sdk/android/adnetworks-test-en.md

 permalink: /plus-sdk/android/adnetworks-test/index.html
 toc: true
 ---
-* To make sure of the safety of the Adnetworks you added use `ZoneId` relevant to every of them. every `ZoneID` refers to one adnetwork and one kind of Ad and the ad shows on testing mode.
+* To make sure of the Performance accuracy of the Adnetworks that  you added, use `ZoneId` relevant to each  of them. every `ZoneID` refers to one adnetwork and one Ad type and the ad shows on testing mode.

-* Pay attention that you must use test`s appId on testing mode
+* Pay attention that you must use test`s `appId` on testing mode

-* When testing you must not use iran`s IP
+* When testing you must not use Iran`s IP

 * Do testing on build release mode